-- Planning activities for the development of a collaborative program. - Reasonable purchase of food for the purpose of planning activities is allowable. - > Technical assistance with respect to adherence, implementation, or application of model programs. - > Preparations and implementation of a chosen evidence-based project.
+- Planning activities for the development of a collaborative program. - > Technical assistance with respect to adherence, implementation, or application of model programs. - Preparations and implementation of a chosen evidence-based project.

 UNALLOWABLE COSTS

 The following budget items listed below are ineligible and will not be supported by this program's funding: